Back to Stories & News

 Keeping your dog fit and trim has many positive effects, such as a greater capacity for exercise, that could indirectly benefit brain health.
 Dietary supplements and diet may have a role to play, too.

-Although still under investigation, increasing evidence shows dietary supplements may slow progression of CCD.
+Although still under investigation, increasing evidence shows dietary supplements may slow progression of CDS.
 These may include:

 • Omega-3 fatty acids